theshingstar030818/SocialMediaWiki/README.md

 ## Sprint 1

 - Users will be able to sign up/login.
+- Users will be able to login using facebook accounts
+- Users will be able to login using their github accounts
+- Application will be connected to travis CI and deploy app to heroku

+**Product Backlog**
 - Users will be able to create a page.
 - Users will be able to view existing pages.

-**Product Backlog**
--